zineanteoh/zineanteoh/README.md

   <h3>Shameless Plugs</h3>
   ✍️ i occasionally do some ctf <a href="https://squ1rrel.dev/author/zineanteoh">writeups</a> <br>
   📱 one of my <a href="https://github.com/zineanteoh/vinkybox-app">favorite</a> personal project<br>
+  📖 i dont remember all the books i read so i keep them at a <a href="https://www.goodreads.com/user/show/80901669-zi">safe place</a>
   </p>

 </p>